 Watch out for air bubbles as they tend to decrease our insulin amount.
 Over the years, we may forget to check for air bubbles, but that is a mistake.

 Being diligent when it comes to checking for bubbles in one’s syringe can reduce any risks of one’s blood sugar swinging too low or too high.
 And in the case that we use a pen, just make sure to avoid leaving the needle tip on between injections.

 Should we notice any clear fluid or blood after we’ve administered the injection, we need to simply press on that area for about ten seconds.
 And be careful not to rub.

 In case we fear we didn’t receive the proper dose of insulin, we must ensure to check our glucose levels in the following few hours.

 If we constantly find the injections to be painful, maybe it’s time to talk with our diabetes educator or endocrinologist and discuss our injecting technique.

-Bruising usually occurs when, instead of the subcutaneous fat, people unintentionally hit their muscle.
+Bruising usually occurs when, instead of subcutaneous fat, people unintentionally hit their muscles.
 If the bruising happens to occur on a more frequent basis, perhaps they should ask their endocrinologist to give them needles with a shorter length.